hnjzbss/EKAGen/README.md

 ## Contact Information

-If you have any suggestion or question, you can contact us by: bushsh@mail2.sysu.edu.cn.
-Thanks for your attention!
+If you have any suggestions or questions, you can contact us by: bushsh@mail2.sysu.edu.cn.
+Thank you for your attention!